Emily Ratajkowski Opens Up About Being Sexualized at 12 Years Old

-Emily Ratajkowski is never shy to school people on how her choice to show off her body and express her sexuality isn’t a call for slut-shaming.
+Emily Ratajkowski is never shy about schooling people on how her choice to show off her body and express her sexuality isn’t cause for slut-shaming.
 But the 26-year-old model wasn’t always this comfortable with her sexuality.

 In an interview with Harper’s Bazaar Arabia, Ratajkowski opened up about how she struggled to find her identity after she was sexualized by men as early as 12 years old.
 Ratajkowski, who called the experience an “interesting introduction into womanhood,” recalled noticing her body looking different than her peers.